justincbagley/piranha/bin/MAGNET-1.2.0/README.md

 ## INTRODUCTION

-The estimation of species-level phylogenies, or "species trees" is a fundamental goal in evolutionary biology.
-However, while "gene trees" estimated from different loci provide insight into the varying evolutionary histories of different parts of the genome, gene trees are random realizations of a stochastic evolutionary process.
+The estimation of species-level phylogenies, or 'species trees' is a fundamental goal in evolutionary biology.
+However, while 'gene trees' estimated from different loci provide insight into the varying evolutionary histories of different parts of the genome, gene trees are random realizations of a stochastic evolutionary process.
 Thus, gene trees often exhibit conflicting topologies, being incongruent with each other and incongruent with the underlying species tree due to a variety of genetic and biological processes (e.g. gene flow, incomplete lineage sorting, introgression, selection).

 With the advent of recent advances in DNA sequencing technologies, biologists now commonly sequence data from multiple loci, and even hundreds to thousands of loci can quickly be sequenced using massively parallel sequencing on NGS sequencing platforms.
 Full-likelihood or Bayesian algorithms for inferring species trees and population-level parameters from multiple loci, such as \*BEAST and SNAPP, are computationally burdensome and may be difficult to apply to large amounts of data or distantly related taxa (or other cases that complicate obtaining MCMC convergence).
-By contrast, a number of recently developed and widely used "summary-statistics" approaches rely on sets of gene trees to infer a species tree for a set of taxa (reviewed by Chifman and Kubatko, 2014; Mirarab and Warnow, 2015).
+By contrast, a number of recently developed and widely used 'summary-statistics' approaches rely on sets of gene trees to infer a species tree for a set of taxa (reviewed by Chifman and Kubatko, 2014; Mirarab and Warnow, 2015).
 These methods are specifically designed to estimate gene trees or use gene trees input by the user, which are treated as observed data points analyzed in a distance-based or coalescent algorithm.
 Moreover, summary-statistics approaches to species tree inference tend to be accurate and typically much faster than full-data approaches (e.g. Mirarab et al., 2014;  Chifman and Kubatko, 2014).
 Examples of species tree software in this category include programs such as BUCKy (Larget et al., 2010), STEM (Liu et al., 2010), spedeSTEM, NJst (Liu and Yu, 2011), ASTRAL and ASTRAL-II (Mirarab and Warnow, 2015), and ASTRID (Vachaspati and Warnow, 2015).
 Phylogenetic network models implemented in recent software like SplitsTree and SNaQ also improve network and inference by analyzing sets of gene trees.

 Despite the importance of gene trees in species tree and network inference, few resources have been specifically designed to aid rapid estimation of gene trees for different loci.
-MAGNET (MAny GeNE Trees) is a shell script pipeline within the PIrANHA (PhylogenetIcs ANd PHylogeogrAphy) repository (https://github.com/justincbagley/piranha) that helps fill this gap by automating inferring a maximum-likelihood (ML) gene tree for each locus in a multilocus dataset.
+MAGNET (MAny GeNE Trees) is a shell script pipeline within the [PIrANHA](https://github.com/justincbagley/piranha) software package (Bagley 2020) that helps fill this gap by automating inferring a maximum-likelihood (ML) gene tree for each locus in a multilocus dataset.
 Here, the term "locus" is used loosely to refer to a DNA alignment of homologous nucleotide characters including both variable and invariant DNA sites.
 The MAGNET package was originally coded up to aid analyses of RAD loci generated by massively parallel sequencing of ddRAD-seq genomic libraries (Peterson et al. 2012).
 However, MAGNET can be used to estimate gene trees from any multilocus dataset in the appropriate format, and three starting file types are supported: single NEXUS, single G-PhoCS, or multiple PHYLIP files.

 ## HARDWARE AND SETUP